jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) the reasons for the refusal.

 ### 71E Times when registration of party logos prohibited
-No action may be taken in relation to any application made under section 71C during the period that,— (a) in relation to a general election,—
+No action may be taken in relation to an application for the registration of a party logo during the period that,— (a) in relation to a general election,—
-    (i) commences on the date beginning with the issue of the writ for the election of members of Parliament for all electoral districts within New Zealand; and
-    (ii) ends with the day appointed as the latest day for the return of the writ containing the names of constituency candidates who are elected; and
+    (i) begins with the commencement of the regulated period for a general election; and (ii) ends with the close of the latest day for the return of the writ for that general election:
   (b) in relation to a by-election,—
-    (i) commences on the date beginning with the issue of the writ for the by-election; and (ii) ends with the day appointed as the latest day for the return of the writ for the by-election.
+    (i) begins with the commencement of the regulated period for the by-election; and (ii) ends with the close of the latest day for the return of the writ for the by-election.

 ### 71F Registration of party logos
 If, on receipt of an application under section 71C, the Electoral Commission determines to register the logo of a political party, the Electoral Commission must—